Penn Museum: Iraq

+Physical Anthropology Collections

 Morton Collection

-The Penn Museum holds approximately 1,300 skulls collected by 19th century physician Samuel George Morton.
+Penn Museum holds approximately 1,300 skulls collected by 19th century physician Samuel George Morton.
 The museum acquired the collection from the Academy of Natural Sciences in 1966.
 Morton has long been criticized for promoting white supremacist views, leveraging science to uphold racism, poor research quality, and unethically collecting human remains without consent.
 Despite this, the museum claims the collection is an important historic and research resource.
 The museum has actively conducted research using the collection in recent years.
 More than a dozen crania, along with mid-19th century measuring devices, were on public display at the museum from 2012 to 2013 in an exhibit named "Year of Proof: Making and Unmaking Race".
-In 2018, students in the Penn and Slavery project discovered the collection includes 55 crania of enslaved people, with 53 of these crania from Havana and 2 from the United States.
-In July, 2020 the museum announced it would move the collection from a private classroom into storage after criticism from students and the local community.
+In 2018, students in the Penn and Slavery project discovered the collection includes 55 crania of enslaved people, with 53 of these crania from Havana and two from the United States.
+In July 2020 the museum announced it would move the collection from a private classroom into storage after criticism from students and the local community.
 The museum is also planning to repatriate or rebury skulls of enslaved individuals.
+In 2024, the museum buried the remains of 19 African-American residents of Philadelphia that it held in its collection in Eden Cemetery, that has been used by the African-American community.
+The interment sparked criticism from prominent members and groups representing the African-American community in Philadelphia, who said that they had not been consulted on the matter.